ninelocks/ansible-shared-fail2ban/ansible_jtdistf2b_client/README.md

     api_or_sql whether clinet access DB directly or via api call

     api_port which port number the api runs on

+    web_jails if web specific jails should be installed on client
 ```

 Dependencies